 If you're serious about learning logic, there are many applications beyond these entertaining puzzles.
 In fact, you need not look any further than the device you're working on.
 Ultimately, all of the programming on your device boils down to processing hardware that implements logic in physical form.

-These are representations of 4 types of logic gates used in computer science, specifically machine learning.
-They take two inputs, process these inputs in particular logical ways, and produce an output.
+These are representations of 4 types of logic gates.
+They take two inputs (or one input in the case of the NOT gate), process these inputs in particular logical ways, and produce an output.

 The diagram below shows AND gates that take two inputs (from the left) that each produce one output (to the right).